Terms of Business

 Terms of Payment

-Unless specifically agreed otherwise, full payment is due before inception, prior to renewal, and on or before the date of any change.
+Unless specifically agreed otherwise, full payment is due before inception, prior to renewal or before the date of any change.

-We normally accept payment by cheque, Debit Card or by Premium Finance agreement and are registered under the Consumer Credit Act, reference number 521221
+We normally accept payment by cheque, Debit Card or by Premium Finance agreement and are registered under the Consumer Credit Act for Credit Broking.

 As insurance brokers we earn our income predominantly from commission paid to us by Insurers based upon the amount they charge you.
 Some Insurers may pay additional amounts to us, normally at the end of an accounting period, in recognition of the profitability of a book of business we place with them and not in respect of any one policy.
 You are entitled, at any time, to request information on the earnings we may have received as a result of arranging your insurance.
 Please direct your enquiry to the Compliance Officer at our normal address.